dev-academy-phase4/cs/week1/spiral/setup.md

 To begin with, create a new solution.
 You can call it what you like: in keeping with the Enspiral theme, we'll call ours `Spiral`.
 You may as well follow the uppercase convention for .NET solution/project names, most everyone else does.

  - For the project type, remember to choose _Console Application_.
+ - Leave the checkboxes for make a new folder and create a repository ticked.

 In the solution explorer, right-click the solution name and choose _Add_, then _New Project_.
 Choose _Class Library_ for the project type, and name it `SpiralTests`.